Embedding Power BI Dashboards in SharePoint for Organization-Wide Access

 Most organizations invest heavily in building Power BI reports and dashboards, but adoption often stalls because users must navigate to a separate Power BI service portal to view them.
 Embedding reports directly into SharePoint pages solves this by placing analytics where teams already collaborate.
 Department home pages, project sites, executive portals, and operational dashboards all become data-informed experiences without requiring users to learn a new tool.

-The benefits extend beyond convenience.
-Embedded Power BI reports inherit SharePoint's permission model and row-level security, ensuring users see only the data they are authorized to access.
-IT gains centralized governance over both the analytics content and the collaboration platform.
-And organizations reduce licensing costs by leveraging Premium or Fabric capacity instead of per-user Pro licenses for every viewer.
+IT also gains centralized governance over both the analytics content and the collaboration platform.
+Additionally, organizations can lower licensing costs by using Premium or Fabric capacity instead of needing per-user Pro licenses for every viewer.

 Power BI Web Part Configuration: Step by Step